F. A. Q.

 Q: If I am unable to race, can I get a refund or transfer my registration?

 A: THERE ARE NO REFUNDS FOR ANY REASON.
 REGISTRATION TRANSFERS ARE NOT ALLOWED

 Q: May I change my race category?

 A: Yes, if you're registered for one event, you MAY change to one of the other 3 events.
 This may be done by contacting us by e-mail or at Saturday or Sunday's packet pickup

 A: Lake Michigan is one of the largest lakes in the US.
 Water temperatures can range from 58 to 74 degrees in the month of July.
 Wetsuits are strongly encouraged.
 We will announce water conditions on race morning, when the transition area opens.

 A: Swimming along the shoreline, the water depth will vary from 5' to 10'

 A: The swim start will be a "Time Trial" method.
 We will start 3 people at a time, 6 seconds apart in order to comply with social distancing guidelines.
 Faster swimmers will be placed at the front of the line and slower swimmers placed further back.
 Your placement will be determined on your provided estimated swim pace you show on your registration.
 If you are new to triathlon, or not as fast in the swim, we suggest you start your swim in the back and far outside of the pack.

 Q: Where will the duathlon 1st run start?

-A: The first run of the duathlon will start on the parking lot connector drive, just outside of the "RUN OUT" area of the transition.
+A: The first run of the duathlon will start from the "Run Out" lane, next to the finish lane, just outside of the "RUN OUT" area of the transition.